 - Well, you are done.

 Remember that the highest rate of relapse occurs during the first three months after quitting.
 Be extra vigilant during that time.
 Carry strong nicotine gum for emergency use.
-When you reach six months you may congratulate yourself.
-Most of those who have managed to stay off that long will stay off for good.
+When you reach six months, you may congratulate yourself.
+Most of those who have stayed off that long will stay off for good.

-I have collected some of the resources that add to my personal experience.
+I have collected some resources that add to my personal experience.
 Use all the help you can.